Brazilian president-elect Lula to meet Biden at White House before taking office next year

 Story highlights

-Kirby told reporters that Biden's national security advisor, Jake Sullivan, will be travelling to Brazil Monday to meet Lula's team.
+Kirby told reporters that Biden's national security adviser, Jake Sullivan, will be travelling to Brazil on Monday to meet Lula's team.

-Kirby told reporters that Biden's national security advisor, Jake Sullivan, will be travelling to Brazil Monday to meet Lula's team.
+Kirby told reporters that Biden's national security adviser, Jake Sullivan, will be travelling to Brazil on Monday to meet Lula's team.

 "I can confirm that we are planning for a visit," White House National Security Council spokesman John Kirby told reporters.
 "We look forward to welcoming President Lula here at the appropriate time."

-Kirby told reporters that Biden's national security advisor, Jake Sullivan, will be travelling to Brazil Monday to meet Lula's team.
+Kirby told reporters that Biden's national security adviser, Jake Sullivan, will be travelling to Brazil on Monday to meet Lula's team.
 He would also be meeting the outgoing President Jair Bolsonaro's administration.

 Ever since Biden defeated Donald Trump to take office, US-Brazilian relations have been on the backburner, especially since Trump was Bolsonaro's political role model.